What Is a Drug Intervention

-Step 3: Work with your interventionist who will work with you to form an intervention team.
-This core group is usually made up of family members, close friends, coworkers, or children of the addicted individual.
+Step 3: Work with your interventionist who will direct you in the forming an intervention team.
+This core group is usually made up of family members, close friends, co-workers, or children of the addicted individual.
 Anyone who is currently struggling with drugs and alcohol themselves should not be on the intervention team.

 Step 4: Make sure you are well prepared with a set plan.
 Your interventionist will guide you through crucial parts of the plan such as scheduling a specific date and time, location, and agenda of the intervention.
-It is important to know exactly how things will go, and what each individual will say so on the day of, emotions don’t take over and cause chaos.
+It is important to know exactly how things will go, and what each individual will say.
+This will help prevent emotions from taking over and a resulting chaos.

 Step 5: Each person on the intervention team should write their own intervention letter.
-For more information on how to write an intervention letter, visit the next page.
+For more information on how to write an intervention letter, click here or visit the next page.

 Step 6: Set boundaries.
-There needs to be consequences for your loved one in place, incase they refuse accepting the intervention.
+There have to be consequences for your loved one in place, in case they refuse accepting the intervention.
 Only then can your loved one feel pressure and the severity of their addiction or alcoholism problems.
 Learn more about setting boundaries here.

 Step 7: Practice!
 An intervention can be an emotional rollercoaster for those involved.
 While having a professional interventionist there to guide you through the process, it is important to stay close to the planned agenda.
 In order to ensure everything goes smoothly, plan a rehearsal or run-through of the intervention beforehand.
-This can help avoid issues like blaming, self-pity, time constraints, etc. Practicing can also allow everyone involved feel confident in the process and their part in it.
+This can help avoid issues like blaming, self-pity, time constraints, etc. Practicing can also allow everyone involved to feel confident in the process and their part.